 Yes, Bing Ads does.
 People can opt out of personalized ads in two ways - from choice.microsoft.com and from Windows Settings.
 When someone opts out the expectation is that they don't receive any ads that are targeted based on their demographic/geographic attributes or their inferred interests based on their online behavior.

-So when they come back to your website, our ad delivery engines apply your specific bid boosts.
-This is possible because, Microsoft uses a heuristics based approach to associate users MUIDs and ANID across devices.
+So, when they come back to your website, our ad delivery engines apply your specific bid boosts.
+Or if a user previously visited your website on a device, they will be qualified to see your ads on any other devices, as long as they have signed in with a MSA account.
+All this is possible because Microsoft uses a heuristics based approach to associate users MUIDs and ANID across devices.

 Please note that any heuristics based approach is ultimately an approximation science and cannot guarantee good results all the time.
 There are ongoing efforts to make optimizations.